rashi-rs26/rashi-rs26.github.io/projects.md

 title: Projects
 ---
 - **CodeElf**
 	Developed a new programming language and composed its grammar by deriving features from Python and Java.
 Implemented its lexical analyzer and parser using Python with Lark.
 Created compiler using Prolog.
-The new language could execute any algorithms with loops and conditional statements supporting data structures like integers, floats and strings
+The new language could execute any algorithms with decision and conditional statements supporting data structures like integers, decimals and strings

 - **Cryptocurrency Tracker**
 	Built an application using React that fetched cryptocurrency values and displayed them on an interface.
 Made REST calls for real time values